frconor-ebook/meditations/_posts/2025-02-25-love-for-peter.md

 earth is.

-St. Ambrose says the Communion bread "is not a prize for the perfect but a powerful medicine and nourishment for the weak" (cf. St. Ambrose, *De Sacramentis*, as quoted in the Apostolic Exhortation *The Joy of the Gospel* by Pope Francis, November 24, 2013).
+St. Ambrose says the Communion bread "is not a prize for the perfect but a powerful medicine and nourishment for the weak" (*cf*.
+St. Ambrose, *De Sacramentis*, as quoted in the Apostolic Exhortation *The Joy of the Gospel* by Pope Francis, November 24, 2013).

 "Communion," he says, "is not a private prayer or a beautiful spiritual